Ilikemining1/Tiny486/README.md

 Description
 ---

 The goal of this project is to learn about PC architecture, and to successfully implement a 486-class PC using an AMD Élan System on a Chip.
 This drastically reduces the number of required ICs for a basic PC implementation while still providing an understanding of PC architecture and peripherals.
 The final product should be a handheld PC / SBC that is ideal for VGA DOS games, including a 640x480 LCD, Sound Blaster Pro 2.0 compatible sound and OPL3, 16MB of RAM, and CompactFlash-based storage with an external floppy connector.

+Initial Prototype
+---

+The initial prototype of this project is designed to be simple, to get a feel for the project and how to use the Élan.
+It will include the SoC, VESA Local Bus VGA, Sound, Serial, Parallel, and CF support.
+No Super IO chip is being used for the prototype, and therefore there will be no floppy support.
+Address decoding for port 80h LEDs and IDE will be done with a CPLD, and an ATTiny MCU will be used to convert PS/2 keyboard protocol into XT protocol for use with the internal keyboard controller on the SoC.

 Component Selection
 ---